Skip to main content

 Matrix

 Matrix is fine-grained, clayey material between the framework grains in some sandstones.
-Although the origin of matrix is not well understood in all cases, possibilities include deposition of mud in protected areas between grains, deposition as thin layers that are later homogenized, larger particles of flocculated clay, or alteration products derived from unstable grains (pseudomatrix).
+The origin of matrix is not well understood; possibilities for its formation include deposition of mud in protected areas between grains, deposition as thin layers that are later homogenized, larger particles of flocculated clay, or alteration products derived from unstable grains (pseudomatrix).
 Regardless of its exact origin, matrix (or its precursor) forms at the time of deposition.
-Matrix-rich sandstones are commonly dark colored in hand sample; matrix appears as dark, semi-translucent, amorphous material between sand grains in PPL and as dark material with a fine “woven” texture that may have high-order birefringence colors.
+Matrix-rich sandstones are commonly dark colored in hand sample; matrix appears as dark, semi-translucent, amorphous material between sand grains in PPL and as dark material with a fine “woven” texture that may have high-order birefringence colors in XPL.

 Pore space